SparkPusher/Reflectify/README.md

 ![Triggered](https://github.com/SparkPusher/Reflectify/blob/main/Images/Triggered_Screen.png)
 ### Full Interface with Keyboard
-To type into Soundcloud, Youtube etc., a virtual keyboard is programmed, that save the input in the clipboard.
+To type in Soundcloud, Youtube etc., a virtual keyboard is programmed, that save the input in the clipboard.
 The clipboard can then be pasted with the setting explained above, to paste it with the right click on the touchpad.

 ![Keyboard](https://github.com/SparkPusher/Reflectify/blob/main/Images/Keyboard.png)
 ### Example with Soundcloud
-Soundcloud, Youtube, a Camera and News can be shown at the current state.
+Soundcloud, Youtube,Camera, and News can be shown at the current state.
 More options are going to be implemented.

 ![Soundcloud](https://github.com/SparkPusher/Reflectify/blob/main/Images/Soundcloud.png)
 ![Youtube](https://github.com/SparkPusher/Reflectify/blob/main/Images/Youtube.png)